Green Building Certifications

 IREM Certified Sustainable Property

 An understandable, affordable, and actionable certification that is applicable to a wide variety of property types

-Developed by the Institute of Real Estate Management (IREM), the Certified Sustainable Property certification program recognizes a building’s sustainability initiatives.
+Developed by the Institute of Real Estate Management (IREM), the Certified Sustainable Property (CSP) certification program recognizes a building’s sustainability initiatives.
 In addition to appealing to tenants and residents, this certification helps to improve net operating income and enhances ESG reporting.

 Projects work with a checklist and forms specific to each property type.
 Easy to use templates, inspection checklists, and questionnaires are available.
 Buildings that have already been LEED certified have a fast track available to streamline the IREM certification process.
 Buildings must recertify every three years and show at least a 5% improvement in energy, water, and waste since the previous certification.